jdahdah/generator-gulp-dahdah/README.md

 ## Getting Started

-- Install: `npm install --global yo gulp-cli bower generator-webapp`
+- Install: `npm install --global yo gulp-cli bower`
+- Install the generator: `npm install --global https://github.com/jdahdah/generator-gulp-dahdah`
-- Run `yo webapp` to scaffold your webapp
+- Run `yo gulp-dahdah` to scaffold your webapp with npm, **or** Run `yo gulp-dahdah --skip-install` and follow the on-screen instructions to scaffold with [Yarn](https://yarnpkg.com)
 - Run `gulp serve` to preview and watch for changes
 - Run `bower install --save <package>` to install frontend dependencies
 - Run `gulp serve:test` to run the tests in the browser